 - Members of staff are always available to speak to pupils who have concerns;

-- Support groups such as Circle of Friends and Silver Seal;
+- Support groups such as Circle of Friends, Silver Seal and Emotional Literacy;

 - Provision of a 'go to' adult in school who will look out for the child around school and provide regular opportunities for one-to-one support and discussion;

 - One to one support from local services such as Family Outreach Workers, and CAMHS in Schools Practitioner;

 - Medical support where needed;